How to Become a Shoe Maker

 7. Shoes are easy to transport and sell, making them a viable option for online businesses.

-8. Shoes are a popular item, so you will likely have a good flow of customers.
+8. Shoes are a popular item, so you will likely have a steady stream of customers.

 What Things You’ll Need to Become a Shoe Designer?

-Here are some important skills to have on how to become a shoemaker.
+Here are some important skills to have to become a shoemaker.

 1. Skills Needed: